yvt/openspades/README.md

 7. Copy all `.dll` files from `Source/Externals/lib` to the build output directory.
 8. Download [Windows release of OpenSpades](https://github.com/yvt/openspades/releases), extract it, and copy `openal32.dll` and `YSRSpades.dll` to the build output directory.

-    **Note:** In case OpenSpades still fails to find some dll, copy the remaing dlls which aren't there yet, it should solve the problem.
+    **Note:** In case OpenSpades still fails to find any dll, copy all the remaing dlls which aren't there yet, it should solve the problem.

-9. In case it's a debug build, copy `E:/Projects/openspades/Resources` folder to your build directory, which is probably `E:/Projects/openspadesd\openspades.msvc/bin/Debug`
+9. In case it's a debug build, copy `E:/Projects/openspades/Resources` folder to your build directory, which is probably `E:/Projects/openspades/openspades.msvc/bin/Debug`

     In case you haven't set OPENSPADES_RESDIR and extracted the [Non-free pak](https://dl.dropboxusercontent.com/u/37804131/openspades/DevPaks29.zip) into it, extract it and merge it inside the `Resources` folder you just copied.